 When you go through a purge, don’t ask yourself, “what do I want to give away?”

 Minimalism is a way to discover yourself.
 Make yourself everything you truly want to be, not what you think you should be.
 Think of your home as a little flea market that you are shopping around in.
 When going through each item, don’t go through the list of reasons why your should give it away.
 Instead, think about who you are right now and where you want to be.
 Look around your home and keep the things that help you to be that person.

 The reality is, if you’re taking on minimalism whole heartedly, you should be going into every purge with extreme skepticism.
 You should have the mindset of “everything must go.”
 Thinking in terms of “what do I need?” paired with the mentality of “everything must go” can give the items you keep so much more meaning.
 You can walk away from the experience knowing that you have good reason for each item.

 I think when you focus so much on just getting rid of things, there’s a little feeling that comes up that makes you want to protect your belongings.
 You want to protect your resources.
 When you tell your self, “I’m getting rid of stuff today,” you have all these alarms going off giving reasons for why you need things that don’t matter.

 Telling yourself, “I’m discovering who I am” will silence those alarms and put down those defenses.
 You’re not telling yourself you’re getting rid of resources.
 You’re making it all about gaining things that will help you to be more yourself.

 The grief will subside.
 The loss will no longer be the focus.

-So remember, it’s all about deciding who you want to be, not what you shouldn’t keep.
+So remember, it’s all about deciding what you truly need.

 Photo by Kara Michelle